tenex/opensourcecontributors/README.md

  ./archive-processor --output-path /github-archive/processed --timeline-path /github-archive/2011-2014/ --events-path /github-archive/2015/
 ```

 Logs will be dumped to your PWD and STDERR.
 It would be nice to refine that a bit.
 If you don't specify an `--output-path`, the processed JSON will be dumped to your STDOUT.
+If you do specify an `--output-path`, the tool will skip over files that have already been processed.

 #### Time / Money

 On my [vultr.com](http://www.vultr.com/?ref=6831514) VPS, with the cheapest plan at US $5 per month, it takes about 20 hours to process all this data with one script working on the timeline archives and a second one working on the event archives.
 I'm using a non-SSD disk because of the massive price difference.
 With the SSD, it would take about 8.3 hours for the timeline archive and about 4 hours for all the events archive data for 5 months.

+github-archive (timeline, events, processed; all gzipped): 60GB
+mongodb: 150GB

 ## BigQuery Data Sets